sparkfun/SparkFun_GNSS_Flex_System/flex_boards/SparkPNT_GNSS_Flex_Module_mosaic-X5-Tilt/docs/hardware_overview.md

 	!!! warning "Active Antenna"
-		Never inject an external DC voltage with the GNSS antenna, as it may damage the mosaic-X5 module.
+		Never inject an external DC voltage with the GNSS antenna, as it may damage the mosaic-X5 GNSS receiver.
 For instance, when using a splitter to distribute the antenna signal to several GNSS receivers, make sure that no more than one output of the splitter passes DC.
 Use [DC-blocks](https://en.wikipedia.org/wiki/DC_block) otherwise.